Web Key IT’s 16 Steps

 - If you make a mistake (try to make at least one), do the error messages display appropriately?

-- Do the error messages rely on colour alone for you to locate them?
+- Do the error messages rely on color alone for you to locate them?

 Listening with a Screen Reader